bbauska/CAD101en/README.md

 Other useful features are custom extensions and themes for supporting your working style and environment.

-aExamples for code editors and IDEs include Sublime Text, Atom, Vim, VS Code, Visual Studio, Eclipse and NetBeans.
+Examples for code editors and IDEs include Sublime Text, Atom, Vim, VS Code, Visual Studio, Eclipse and NetBeans.

 In this brief overview, you learned about: